Skip to main content

 F-1 & J-1 students are admitted to the U.S. for "duration of status."
 This means that you are permitted to remain in the U.S. in your current status as long as you hold a valid I-20 or DS-2019, and are otherwise following the regulations and meeting the requirements of your program.

 If you maintain F-1/J-1 student status and have a valid I-20 or DS-2019, you may remain in the United States after your F-1/J-1 visa has expired.
-However, if you are returning home or traveling to a country where automatic visa re-validation does not occur (i.e. Canada, Mexico or an adjacent island) you must renew your visa in order to re-enter the United States.
+However, if you are returning home or traveling to a country where automatic visa re-validation does not occur (i.e. Canada, Mexico, or an adjacent island) you must renew your visa to re-enter the United States.
 Visit the U.S. Department of State's Bureau of Consular Affairs website to learn more about how to apply for a visa.
-The process for applying for visa renewal is similar to when your first obtained your visa.
+The process for applying for visa renewal is similar to when you first obtained your visa.
 An interview may or may not be required depending on your consular post.
-Requirements for visa renewal are consulate-specific, but generally you will need to fill out a DS-160 application form, provide accompanying documentation and fees, and present them to the consular post for review.
-We recommend obtaining an enrollment verification or status letter from the Registrar's office to prove your continued enrollment, an updated I-20 or DS-2019 with a travel signature from the CISS, as well as updated financial documents to prove ability to continue to pay tuition and living expenses.
+Requirements for visa renewal are consulate-specific, but generally, you will need to fill out a DS-160 application form, provide accompanying documentation and fees, and present them to the consular post for review.
+We recommend obtaining an enrollment verification or status letter from the Registrar's office to prove your continued enrollment, an updated I-20 or DS-2019 with a travel signature from the CISS, as well as updated financial documents to prove your ability to continue to pay tuition and living expenses.

 Family and Friends Visiting in the U.S.

-Family members and friends who are planning to visit you in the U.S. for a period of less than 6 months should apply for a tourist visa (B1/B2 visa).
+Family members and friends who are planning to visit you in the U.S. for less than 6 months should apply for a tourist visa (B1/B2 visa).
 Applicants must apply for a B-1/B-2 visa from a U.S. Embassy or Consulate abroad.
 For more information on how to apply for a visa, please visit the U.S. Department of State website.

-Bentley University cannot assist with the tourist visa process, but below are some helpful documents that you can provide to your loved one as they prepare to apply for the visa to come visit you.
+Bentley University cannot assist with the tourist visa process but below are some helpful documents that you can provide to your loved one as they prepare to apply for the visa to come visit you.

 To request an Enrollment Verification, visit the Registrar's website.